stackbit-projects/paula-velosa-fr-4afe7/content/pages/blog/Workspace.md

 ---
 title: 'Starting my first ml project '
 excerpt: "As a data science noob, I'm currently on the hunt for the most efficient learning path.
 Creating a project is highlighted as the most obvious step.
-However, yet I think I´ve learned the minimum enough to get started with it,\_ Something has had stopped me for a while, so I found the best way possible to keep on track: document it, I guess I´ll just see by myself if that´s true or not.
+However, yet I think I´ve learned the minimum enough to get started with it,\_ Something has had stopped me for a while, so I found the best way possible to keep on track: document it, I guess I'll just see by myself if that´s true or not.
 But, for now, this blog will be an up-to-date journey of my process/feelings throughout developing my own first ML project."
 date: '2021-07-14'
 thumb_image: images/11_thumb.jpg
 thumb_image_alt: A leather notebook and a pen on a wooden working table